-This guide explains exactly how to find downloaded files on iPhones and Android phones, including Samsung and Google Pixel mobiles.
-It details just where to look and what to do in order to access your downloaded media.
+In this guide, we’ll explain where to find downloaded files on iPhones and Android phones, including Google Pixel and Samsung devices.
+We’ll show you where to look to find your downloaded media, and what to do to access the files.

 If you own an iPhone, go to the Files app to find your downloads.
 Files can be used to store everything from photos to saved GarageBand songs.
 If you’ve downloaded something in the past, you’re almost certain to find it there.
 Here’s how: